elastisys/compliantkubernetes/docs/user-guide/kubernetes-api.md

 !!!note
     For each Kubernetes namespace, you will have to create an image pull secret and configure it to be default.
 Aim to have a one-to-one-to-one mapping between Kubernetes namespaces, container registry projects and robot accounts.

+### Apply a NetworkPolicy

+!!!important
+    This section helps do comply with ISO 27001

+Depending on configuration, Compliant Kubernetes clusters may require you to configure [NetworkPolicies](https://kubernetes.io/docs/concepts/services-networking/network-policies/).
+These act like firewall rules in containerized worklods and require you to make an active choice on what ingress and egress traffic to allow to/from a container.
+This is necessary for

 ### Deploy user demo

 !!!example